Consistency conditions for brane tilings: 3-Calabi-Yau property

-where $\rho_{[u]}$ is still the summation map, and we modify the description of $\sigma_{[u]}$ by the prescription that $1_b=0$ if $b\notin E_2'$.
+where $\rho_{[u]}$ is still the summation map.
 The zero at the first place is the result of our picking $u$ to be minimal, which is equivalent to $([\omega_i]A)_{[u]}=0$.
 From this chain complex and our description of $E_1'\bigcup E_2'$ it is clear that exactness of (\ref{res3}) is equivalent to situation (B) not occuring.\medbreak So say we are in situation (B) for our grade $[u]$.
-We construct a sequence of basic F-term equivalences winding around tile $i$.
-Let $a,b,c$ be edges of tile $i$ as indiciated in Figure (\ref{windup}).
+We construct a sequence of basic F-term equivalences winding around tile $i_0$.
+Let $a,b,c$ be edges of tile $i_0$ as indiciated in Figure (\ref{windup}).
 Since we are in sitaution (B), there is a path $u_{1}$, as indicated in Figure (\ref{windup}) which is F-term equivalent to $u$, and starts with $\omega^{br}_{a,B}$.
 Again, by the supposition that $E'_1\bigcup E'_2=E_1\bigcup E_2$, there is a path $u_{2}$, F-term equivalent to $u$, starting with $\omega^{br}_{c,W}$.
 Both $u_1$ and $u_2$ start with the arrow $b$, and by consistency we have $'u_1\sim 'u_2$ (recall that for a path $v$ we denote by $'v$ the path obtained by deleting the first arrow of $v$).
-Furthermore, $'u_1$ and $'u_2$ are $i$-unwound, by minimality.\medbreak There is a basic F-term equivalence that replaces $\omega^{br}_{c,W}$ with $\omega^{br}_{c,B}$, taking $u_2$ to a new path $u_3$.
-We next repeat the reasoning of the above paragraph, winding anticlockwise around the tile $i$.
+Furthermore, $'u_1$ and $'u_2$ are $i_0$-unwound, by minimality.\medbreak There is a basic F-term equivalence that replaces $\omega^{br}_{c,W}$ with $\omega^{br}_{c,B}$, taking $u_2$ to a new path $u_3$.
+We next repeat the reasoning of the above paragraph, winding anticlockwise around the tile $i_0$.

-\medbreak We proceed in this way around tile $i$ until we get to a new path $u_{\infty}$ starting with $\omega^{br}_{a,B}$, F-term equivalent to $u$.
-We note that none of the paths in this chain of F-term equivalent paths passes through tile $i$, except to start at it, by minimality of $u$.
-Again, by minimality of $u$, and cancellation for consistent tilings, $'u_{\infty}$ and $'u_{1}$ are F-term equivalent and $i$-unwound, but this is absurd, since we have constructed $u_{\infty}$ to wind around $i$. \end{proof}
+\medbreak We proceed in this way around tile $i_0$ until we get to a new path $u_{\infty}$ starting with $\omega^{br}_{a,B}$, F-term equivalent to $u$.
+We note that none of the paths in this chain of F-term equivalent paths passes through tile $i_0$, except to start at it, by minimality of $u$.
+Again, by minimality of $u$, and cancellation for consistent tilings, $'u_{\infty}$ and $'u_{1}$ are F-term equivalent and $i_0$-unwound, but this is absurd, since we have constructed $u_{\infty}$ to wind around $i_0$. \end{proof}

 \smallbreak The following definition is taken from \cite{ginz}. \begin{defn} An algebra A is Calabi-Yau of dimension $d$ provided there is an A-bimodule quasi-isomorphism

 such that $f=f^{!}[d]$, where for an arbitrary A-bimodule the functor $M\mapsto M^!$ is given by $\mathrm{\textbf{R}Hom}_{A\otimes A^{op}\mathrm{-}mod}(M,A\otimes_{\Cp} A)$. \end{defn} \begin{thm} Let $A_F$ be the algebra associated to a consistent brane tiling $F$ with dual quiver $Q$.
 The complex in (\ref{res1}) is a projective resolution of $S_i$, for each $i$, if and only if $A_F$ is a Calabi-Yau algebra of dimension 3. \end{thm} \begin{proof} The method of proof is a modified version of the argument of \cite{MR}.\smallbreak Define the algebra